 It’s bright, happy, full of flavor, and simply delicious.
 I love it best as a dip for fresh veggies and turkey or chicken roll ups (turkey wrapped around bell pepper slices, or lettuce, or whatever else makes your heart pitter-pat).
 As a salad dressing, it’s DIVINE on anything with a Tex-Mex or tropical vibe.
 Make a big carnitas salad and add a big dollop on top, drizzle it over fish tacos, serve it with some fresh mango spring rolls, or spicy sweet potato fries, or use it to top Jamaican Jerk chicken.
 See?
 Versatile!

 The best part?
 All that citrusy goodness keeps this from turning brown.
-It’ll stay vibrantly bright green for 3-4 days (if it lasts that long), and you can freeze it if you like.
+It’ll stay vibrantly bright green for 3-4 days (if it lasts that long), and you can even freeze it if you like.
 All it’ll need is a quick stir and it’ll be ready to go after thawing.